-How to Make Perfect Hard-Boiled and Soft-Boiled Eggs
+How to Get Perfect Hard-Boiled and Soft-Boiled Eggs, Every Time

 Here’s how I make hard-boiled eggs: I start with eggs in a pot of cold water to cover.
 Then I bring it to a good boil.

 As soon as it boils, I turn the burner off and let the pot sit there for as long as it takes to cool.
 Some prefer to time that last part—letting the eggs sit for 10 to 15 minutes in the hot water, then transferring them to icy-cold water to chill instantly.
 Either way, simple and done—and perfect!

 Find out the right temperature for perfect whipped egg whites.

 Soft-boiling eggs is another beast altogether.
 Because timing is so important, some start the clock when the egg is lowered into already-boiling water, but then you risk cracking.
 It’s the rapid temperature change between the fridge and the boiling water that causes the crack.
 I don’t keep my eggs in the fridge, so they go into the water at room temperature and do not crack.

 If you do keep your eggs cold, bring them up to room temperature before adding gently to the water; give them a couple of hours on the counter by the stove to warm up.
 And the water doesn’t need to be in a high rolling boil; a gentle boil will do the trick without jostling the egg around nearly as much.
 Then hit the timer: 2 minutes for runny yolk and just-done white.

 How to Make a Soft-Boiled Egg From Cold Water (Method #2)

 Here’s another way that also works: use the same method for soft-boiling as for hard.
 Start with eggs in cold water, bring to a boil, then cover and set aside for 2 to 3 minutes.
 Drain water and immediately run cold water over eggs or let them sit in icy-cold water until cooled.